Balurghat High School: Curriculum

 The school has an autonomous primary school which administered the class 1–4.
 The High School part consist of classes 5–12 which is affiliated to WBBSE & WBCHSE.
-The fundamental curriculum is same upto class 10.
-After the Madhyamik Examination, students are got selected upon merit based score of their Madhyamik result into three different streams i,e Science, Arts and Commerce.
+The fundamental curriculum is same up to class 10.
+After the Madhyamik Examination, students are got selected upon merit based score of their Madhyamik result into three different streams i.e. Science, Arts and Commerce.
 From 2024 onwards, due to emergence of new AI technologies, courses like Data Science and Artificial Intelligence have been started to teach to educate and promote awareness of the use of AI and Machine Learning.